Mictronics/readsb/README.md

 ## Modifications:

+* Added advanced filter option using VRS style menu.
+Please report any issue with that.
 * Use already included jQuery-UI to make space saving sidebar for maximum aircraft list.
 * Link columns removed in aircraft table.
 * Additional column to indicate civil or military aircraft (requires special database).